Krischan-Klug/tswow-backend/README.md

 Intended usage:

 - Feature plugins declare `deps: ["core"]` to ensure core runs first.
-- Feature plugins import what they need from `../core/index.js`.
+- Feature plugins import what they need from `plugin-core`.
 - Keep cross-cutting concerns in `core` so feature plugins stay slim and focused on their domain.

 ---